 Penalty for this subregulation: a fine of $ 5 000.

-(2) Drainage plumbing work for which a diagram must be given is work that involves the installation, alteration or extension of underground pipes and other fittings used or intended to be used for the carrying of —
+(2) Drainage plumbing work for which a diagram must be given is drainage plumbing work that involves the installation or alteration of pipes, materials or components that, once in place, are not readily accessible.

-(a) wastewater to a sewer; or

-(b) wastewater or other waste to an apparatus for the treatment of sewage.

 [Regulation 45D inserted: Gazette 13 Dec 2016 p.
-5628.]
+5628; amended: SL 2024/12 r.
+24.]

 45DA.
-Diagram of sanitary drainage service line or sanitary drainage connection point to be given
+Diagram of drainage plumbing service line or drainage plumbing connection point to be given

 (1) In this regulation each of the following terms has the meaning given in regulation 55 —

+drainage plumbing connection point

+drainage plumbing service line

 lot

-sanitary drainage connection point

-sanitary drainage service line

 subdivided land

-(2) A responsible person for plumbing work that is the installation of a sanitary drainage service line or sanitary drainage connection point on or for a lot on subdivided land must give the Board and the owner or occupier of the subdivided land a diagram of the plumbing work on the land —
+(2) A responsible person for plumbing work that is the installation of a drainage plumbing service line or drainage plumbing connection point on or for a lot on subdivided land must give the Board and the owner or occupier of the subdivided land a diagram of the plumbing work on the land —

 (a) in the approved form; and